euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 .. figure:: word_clusters.png

-   Clusters of semantically similar words emerge when the word2vec vectors are projected down to 2D using t-SNE :label:`egfig`
+   Clusters of semantically similar words emerge when the word2vec vectors are projected down to 2D using t-SNE. :label:`egfig`

 Dimensionality reduction with t-SNE
 -----------------------------------